dapr/quickstarts/1.hello-world/README.md

 1. Install dependencies: `npm install`.
 This will install `express` and `body-parser`, dependencies that are shown in our `package.json`.

-2. Run Node.js app with Dapr: `dapr run --app-id mynode --app-port 3000 --port 3500 node app.js`.
-This should output text that looks like the following, along with logs:
+2. Run Node.js app with Dapr: `dapr run --app-id mynode --app-port 3000 --port 3500 node app.js`. **Note**: the port the app runs on is configurable and can be determined by the developer.
+Our Node app happens to run on port 3000.

+This command should output text that looks like the following, along with logs:

 ```
 Starting Dapr with id mynode on port 3500